jineeshjohn/docs/reactfaq.md

 * A VD can update faster then regular DOM
 * Any change to jsx will update the VD

+---

 ### What is a state?
 How to use state?

 * State is a JavaScript object that lives inside a component.
 * Updating the state will cause re-rendering the component
 * It can be used with expression `${}` or pass it down as `props`

+---

+### What is synthetic events
+It is a wrapper around the browser native event system.

+---
+### What do you understand by Controlled vs. Uncontrolled Component?
+ReactJS Interview Question
+Controlled component does not have internal state.
+All states are get through `props`.
+UnControlled component maintains its own internal state.

+---
+### How does the React Router work?
+ReactJS Interview Question
+It dictates which components should (or should not) render.

+---
+### How can you access the currently selected React component in the console?
+`$r`

+---